AlexEngelhardt/dotfiles/README.md

 - This guide worked for me (after some rebooting and retrying the same thing):
   - https://help.ubuntu.com/community/JapaneseInput
   - Set it up in the default Ubuntu environment, not in i3.
 Then the taskbar applet to switch should appear in i3 too.
+- I somehow enabled Ctrl+1 to switch from German to Japanese, but forgot how.
+Maybe when logging in to Gnome instead of i3 somewhere.
+- To make mozc start in Hiragana input instead of Romaji input automatically, see [here](https://wiki.archlinux.org/title/Mozc#Configuration).
+In `~/.config/mozc/ibus_config.textproto`, change `active_on_launch` from False to True.

 - After this, typing kanji worked in GUI applications, but **not in terminal emulators**
   - Workaround: Use emacs-gui instead of terminal emacs, and use `neovide` instead of terminal vim
     - To fix a too-big font size in neovide, start it by setting an env variable before: `WINIT_X11_SCALE_FACTOR=1 neovide`